MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/process-automation/user-queries.md

 If the process isn’t going to support user configurable queries via SysQueryForm, then you can skip this task.

 The process automation framework provides limited support for custom queries via the **SysQueryForm** form.
-This allows users to add custom criteria to limit how a process runs.
+A custom query allow a user to add custom criteria to limit how a process runs.
 The framework has logic to extract user provider custom criteria and tables to store the criteria.
-The custom query criteria are stored for each occurrence of a given series and can be modified individually if desired.
+The custom query criteria are stored for each occurrence of a given series and can be modified individually.
 The framework also provides an API to apply the custom criteria to the query used for process execution when the occurrence executes.

 > [!NOTE]
 > The query criteria that are applied by the user are saved individually, as opposed to the entire query object, to allow for better support of query extensions.
 As a result, extensions made to existing queries for already existing query criteria shouldn't cause breaking changes with this approach.
-A new extension, in this case, shouldn't require a modification or recreation of the query criteria for a saved series or occurrences, unless desired.
+A new extension, in this case, shouldn't require a modification or recreation of the query criteria for a saved series or occurrences, but it is allowed.

 ## ProcessScheduleIQueryable interface